What does it typically cost to produce a LIVE events vs a REMOTE (aka Virtual) event?

 - Web Site for online registration

 We have found that generally, entry fees can usually cover reasonable event expenses.
-It’s the cash sponsorship that ultimately makes the difference in an event generating proceeds or not and giving the event the capability of possibly paying management fees.
-Without cash sponsorship, the chances of the event making any money is pretty slim in most cases.
+It’s the sponsorship that ultimately makes the difference in an event generating proceeds or not and giving the event the capability of possibly paying management fees.
+Without sponsorship, the chances of the event making any money is pretty slim.
+5Kevents offers a unique sponsorship platform that can assist the event in generating an additional $2,500 to $25,000.00 or more per event.
+ASK FOR DETAILS!

-If you do an analysis of how a $34.00 entry fee (2017 Average cost of a 5K Race according to “New York Times“) is expensed out per person in say a 200 runner field size race, it might look like this:
+If you do an analysis of how a $35.00 entry fee is expensed out per person in say a 300 runner field size race, it might look like this:

-So, as you can see, that $34.00 gets gobbled up real fast.
-Without sponsors, a typical race would lose money.
+So, as you can see, that $35.00 gets gobbled up real fast.
+Without sponsors, a typical race would not generate that much money.
 Now this is just a sample, not an actual.
 Every race is different but this should give a little clarity as to “where all the money goes!”.

 The somewhat difficult decision many times that event directors face from year to year is what to actually charge for an entry fee.
 You need to cover costs but you don’t want to charge so much that you’ll actually scare people away.
 That delicate balance sometimes is the difference between the race surviving or the race going in the tank.
 It doesn’t do anyone any good if a race “loses” money as the end result is that the race is simply going to disappear, never to return.
 It is very rare that an event makes a “killing” off of entry fees and thus the need for corporate sponsorship.